CREC056300 - Eligible expenditure: avoidance: recognition of expenditure and unpaid amounts

 Download targets are met towards the end of Period 2.
 At that point the additional £50,000 is treated as earned and brought into the calculation of profit or loss for Period 2.

-The obligation to pay the subcontractor would ordinarily be recognised in that period for the purposes of calculating the profits or losses of the separate video game trade under s1179BB CTA 2009.
+The obligation to pay the subcontractor is also recognised in Period 2 for the purposes of calculating the profits or losses of the separate video game trade under s1179BB CTA 2009.

 However, the VGDC does not receive the £50,000 payment, and so does not pay out the £40,000 due to the subcontractor, until midway through Period 3.
 This is more than four months after the end of Period 2.

-Therefore, the £40,000 is not counted towards costs incurred in Period 2 and is only treated as incurred in Period 3.
+Therefore, the £40,000 is excluded expenditure and is not counted towards relevant global expenditure in Period 2 for the purposes of calculating the expenditure credit.
+It is only included in relevant global expenditure in Period 3.
 This means that no expenditure credit is due in respect of the expenditure until Period 3.

 Profit/loss of separate trade |